 Other major investors like institutional investors (e.g. FIIs & DIIs) are temporary investors who come and go as per availability of funds with them.
 They do not have a significant impact on the business performance of the company until they increase their stake to strategic levels (>25% in India).
 Once they acquire the stake of >25%, they are able to influence the business decisions of the company.
 If a strategic investor is present in any company, then the investor should follow the change in its shareholding as well.

 3. Pledge of Promoters’ Stake:

 Companies declare the details of the pledge of promoters’ shareholding every quarter along with the shareholding pattern.
 Any amount of pledge should be seen with caution, as it is one of the first signs of stress in the financial health of the promoters & possibly the company also.
 If the promoter is not able to repay her loan, then lenders holding the pledge will sell the shares in the market.
 It would affect the share price very negatively and will reduce the promoter’s shareholding in the company as well.
-Therefore, it is advised to stay away from companies where promoters have pledged their shares with financial institutions.
-The below article is highly recommended to understand and interpret the quarterly results filings done by the companies, for effective monitoring of stocks:
+Therefore, it is advised to do deeper analysis of companies where promoters have pledged their shares with financial institutions.

 Annual Monitoring of Stocks